 9. While we caution against the packed crowds, brave them at least once to watch the Rockefeller Center tree being lit for the season.
 FREE

 10. Get the kids dressed up to enjoy a holiday high tea at one of these swanky spots.

-11. Take a walk.
-Pack a thermos of hot cocoa for the kids and a couple of candy canes and stroll north from Herald Square to Barneys, gazing at department store windows decked out for the holidays.
+11. Pack a thermos of hot cocoa for the kids and a couple of candy canes and stroll north from Herald Square to Bloomie's, gazing at department store windows decked out for the holidays.
 FREE

 12. Celebrate Chanukah on Ice at Wollman Rink.
 Skate to live Jewish music, nosh on kosher food, and watch as the giant hand-carved ice menorah is illuminated.

-The New York Botanical Garden's multiroom model train displays and miniature NYC landmarks are a hit with all ages.
-Photo by Talisman Photo/courtesy NYBG.
+The New York Botanical Garden's model train displays and miniature NYC landmarks are a hit with all ages.
+Photo by Talisman for NYBG

 13. Marvel at the miniature trains and NYC landmarks made from botanical materials at the New York Botanical Garden's Holiday Train Show.

-14. Join Unsilent Night, a NYC-born offbeat holiday procession of boom boxes (held by participants) that travels from Washington Square Park to Tompkins Square Park.
+15. Join Unsilent Night, a NYC-born offbeat holiday procession of boom boxes (held by participants) that travels from Washington Square Park to Tompkins Square Park on Sunday, December 16.
 FREE

-19. Indulge in a new holiday tradition by taking in the Luminaries, a shining interactive art installation at Brookfield Place.
+20. Take in the breathtaking Luminaries, a shining interactive art installation at Brookfield Place.
 FREE

 RELATED: 100 Things to Do with NYC Kids Before They Grow Up

 Fireworks at Grand Army Plaza illuminate Brooklyn's night sky.
-Photo by Andrew Gardner/Prospect Park Alliance
+Photo courtesy of the Prospect Park Alliance